 __output__

-In the emulated case, you may see that the FVP prints out extra lines.
-The key confirmation is the presence of “Hello, world!” in the output.
-It demonstrates that the generic code can be compiled and executed.
+In the emulated case, you will notice that the FVP prints out extra lines.
+The key confirmation is the presence of “Hello, world!” in the output: it demonstrates that the generic code can be compiled and executed.

 Check SME2 availability